 In the past few decades, there has been a renewed interest in Highwaymen art.
 The vivid sunsets, windswept palm trees, sandy beaches, tranquil marshes, and scarlet Poinciana trees are now widely sought after as both art and as pieces of Florida history.
 A small number of the Highwaymen artists continue to paint today, including those contributing to the Brevard Museum’s exhibition.

-Paintings of Nostalgic Florida: The Original Highwaymen Artists will feature works by Curtis Arnett, Issac Knight, Robert L. Lewis, and Roy McLendon.
+Paintings of Nostalgic Florida: The Original Highwaymen Artists will feature works by Issac Knight, Robert L. Lewis, Willie Reagan, James Gibson, Harold Newton, and Johnnie Daniels.
 Pieces will be available for sale.

 Ticket proceeds benefit the Brevard Museum of History and Natural Science.
 Reception tickets are $25 per person and $20 for museum and FHS members.